-New to dirt biking and not sure where to start with protective gear?
-There’s a lot of options, and if you’ve seen the prices, it’s easy to spend thousands of dollars.
+Are you new to dirt biking and not sure where to start with protective gear?
+There are a lot of options, and if you’ve seen the prices, it’s easy to spend thousands of dollars.

 If you want to stay safe while staying on a reasonable budget, I’m going to show you what riding gear you really need to help prevent injuries, and how much you should spend to get started riding off-road.